 A recent participant said, “By the end of the Job Shadowing, I was confident of what the job as a whole required of me and if I wanted to pursue employment.”

-VAL’s partners include: Office of Economic Opportunity, Efficiency Vermont, Bennington, Rutland Opportunity Council, HireAbility (Division of Vocational Rehabilitation), and the Department of Labor.
-Funding partners include: VLITE, BOWSE Health Trust, HireAbility (Division of Vocational Rehabilitation), and the Johnson Family Foundation.
+VAL’s employer and community collaborators include the Office of Economic Opportunity, Efficiency Vermont, Bennington-Rutland Opportunity Council (BROC), Champlain Valley Office of Economic Opportunity (CVOEO), HireAbility (Division of Vocational Rehabilitation), and the Department of Labor.
+Funding partners include VLITE, BOWSE Health Trust, HireAbility (Division of Vocational Rehabilitation), and the Johnson Family Foundation.

-Energy Works offers ongoing training sessions in Rutland with plans to expand to other regions of Vermont.
-For more information, contact Jeff Nerney, Energy Works Project Coordinator, at 802-779-0056 or [email protected].org.
+Energy Works offers ongoing training sessions in Rutland and St. Albans with plans to expand to other regions of Vermont.
+For more information, please contact Tom Stuessy, Director of Workforce Development, at 802-342-7568 or [email protected].